35 Amazing Recommendation Letter Samples for Teacher

 Your positive assessment of the applicant

-The recommendation letter for a teacher must contain a positive, impactful assessment of the applicant.
+It must contain a positive, impactful assessment of the applicant.
 The assessment should include the following information:

-Applicant’s role and position in a school
+The applicant’s role and position in a school

 Colleagues writing the letter should also state the role played by the teacher in the school and any position he/she occupies.
 They can state that the applicant is, for example, the coach of the athletics team, etc.